 Again, full- and whole-spectrum CBD oils will never have enough THC to get you high.
 But, incorporating all of the plant’s healing compounds, including THC, creates a synergistic process within the body known as the entourage effect.
 Within this effect is where you can really harness the benefits of CBD oil for seniors, like helping with pain, neurodegenerative diseases, and heart health.

 CBD Oil for Seniors with Pain

-Inflammation is a major cause of both acute and chronic pain.
-Because CBD has anti-inflammatory properties, it can be very effective in reducing and relieving both types of pain.
+Inflammation is a major of acute pain.
+Because CBD has anti-swelling properties, it can be very effective in reducing and relieving both types of pain.
 A 2018 study found that it does so by binding to and desensitizing receptors known to mediate pain and sensory perception, body temperature, and inflammation.